tmecklem/tmecklem.github.io/_posts/2022-01-17-are-you-a-software-engineer-with-a-heart-for-mentoring-maybe-youre-on-a-product.markdown

 ---
 layout: post
 title: "Are you a software engineer with a heart for mentoring?
-Maybe you're on a product delivery team, ..."
+Maybe you're on a product delivery team, wishing that you could spend more time helping your team members to grow while keeping your code and delivery skills sharp...
+We're looking for you!"
 date: 2022-01-17 16:41:52
 categories: long-form
 tweet_id: "1483117379710246917"